octaos/php-integration/index.md

 For invoice and direct bank payment methods, the assumed currency is tied to the merchant account (client id), where each account in turn is tied to a specific country.
 This is why you as the merchant need to specify a country code in the order, and must supply the amount in the corresponding currency (i.e. an invoice order with setCountryCode('SE') is always assumed to be made out in SEK).

 *Credit card and direct bank transfer*
-For credit card orders, Svea accepts any currency when specifying the order, and pass the currency and amount on the card Acquirer (Svea uses Certitrade) where the end user enters their account credentials.
+For credit card orders, Svea accepts any currency when specifying the order.

 The acquirer in turn asks (via the credit card company) the end user's Issuing bank (i.e. the bank that provides the end user their card) if the transaction is accepted.
-If so this information is passed on to the merchant via the Acquirer and Svea, and this is the end of the story as far as the end user is concerned.
+If so this information is passed on to the merchant via Svea, and this is the end of the story as far as the end user is concerned.

 The merchant, i.e. your web shop, then receives money from their Acquiring bank.
 This is usually done nightly, when the acquiring bank (via the credit card company) receives a list of confirmed card transactions for the merchant in question, and pays the merchant accordingly.